AAAAA-Academia-Attractions/QUACK/README.md

-# QUACK: Questioning, Understanding, and Assessing Collaborative Knowledge
+# QUACK🦆: Questioning, Understanding, and Assessing Collaborative Knowledge

 ### A Multimodal Social Deduction Benchmark for Vision-Language Models